-- 1. A basketball player is jumping vertically upward in order to land a shot.
-Her legs are flexed and pushing on the floor so that her body is accelerated upward. - (a) Draw a free-body diagram of the player.
-Show the relative magnitudes of the various forces and describe each in words .
+- 2. A basketball player is jumping vertically upward in order to make a shot at the basket.
+Initially her knees are bent and then she pushes against with a constant force so that her body is accelerated upward. - (a) Draw a free-body diagram of the player as she accelerates upwards.
+Show the relative magnitudes of the various forces and describe each in words.

-F is the reaction force of the ground pushing up on her feet and mg is her weight acting down
+${\cal F}$ is the reaction force of the ground pushing up on her feet and mg is her weight acting down